 Where to Stay in Dana

-- I stayed at Al Nawatef Bedouin Camp – it is a very basic camp.
-You have shared toilets, and mattresses were not great.
-However, I still recommend it because the food and the views are great (and sunset from here is top!.
+- I stayed at Al Nawatef Bedouin Camp – a very basic camp.
+You have shared toilets, and the mattresses were not great.
+However, I still recommend it because the food and the views are great (and the sunset from here is top!
 So, I definitely enjoyed my stay at there (plus it is very budget-friendly).
 Check out their rates here.